benalexau/ibconnect/README.md

 backend.

 You can HTTP GET ``http://yourserver:3000/v1/accounts/ACCTNO`` to receive a HTTP status 303 redirect to the latest report URL for that account number.
+Don't forget to use ``curl -L`` to follow redirects if using the command line.

 Finally, all historical reports are available under the HTTP GET URL format ``http://yourserver:3000/v1/accounts/ACCTNO/RFC3339NANO``.
 For example,